za/tango_with_django_book/17/chapters/login.rst

 Exercises
 ---------
 This chapter has covered several important aspects of managing user authentication within Django.
 We've covered the basics of installing Django's ``django.contrib.auth`` application into our project.
 Additionally, we have also shown how to implement a user profile model that can provide additional fields to the base ``django.contrib.auth.models.User`` model.
 We have also detailed how to setup the functionality to allow user registrations, login, logout, and to control access.
-For more information about user authentication and registration consult  `Django's official documentation on Authentication <https://docs.djangoproject.com/en/1.5/topics/auth/>`_.
+For more information about user authentication and registration consult  `Django's official documentation on Authentication <https://docs.djangoproject.com/en/1.7/topics/auth/>`_.

 * Customise the application so that only registered users can add/edit, while non-registered can only view/use the categories/pages.
 You'll also have ensure links to add/edit pages appear only if the user browsing the website is logged in.
 * Provide informative error messages when users incorrectly enter their username or password.

 In most applications you are going to require different levels of security when registering and managing users - for example, making sure the user enters an email address that they have access to, or sending users passwords that they have forgotten.
-While we could extend the current approach and build all the necessary infrastructure to support such functionality a ``django-registration`` application has been developed which greatly simplifies the process - visit https://django-registration.readthedocs.org/en/latest/ to find out more about using this package.
+While we could extend the current approach and build all the necessary infrastructure to support such functionality a ``django-registration-redux`` application has been developed which greatly simplifies the process - visit https://django-registration-redux.readthedocs.org to find out more about using this package.
+Templates can be found at: https://github.com/macdhuibh/django-registration-templates